-Does radiofrequency / RF microneedling treatment hurt?
+Is radiofrequency / RF microneedling treatment painful?

 Should radiofrequency treatment be painful to be effective for cellulite removal / skin tightening?